-- 1. describe how an organism's physiology contributes to its fitness in its environment and relates to its place on the evolutionary tree of life. - 2. describe how biological structures affect function, from the molecular to the organ-system level. - 3. describe how physiological control systems sense and process information to regulate physiology. - 4. describe how physiological solutions optimize energy use, or not. - 5. describe how complex systems are essential for physiology.
+- 1. Describe how an organism's physiology contributes to its fitness in its environment and relates to its place on the evolutionary tree of life. - 2.
+Describe how biological structures affect function, from the molecular to organ-system level. - 3.
+Describe how physiological systems sense and process information for function and regulation. - 4.
+Describe how physiological systems use energy and regulate energy use. - 5.
+Describe how complex systems are essential for physiological function.